dandelion/dandelion.github.io/_posts/2013-04-24-Integrating-Dandelion-DataTables-in-the-Spring-Petclinic-app.md

  * We use the `cdn` attribute here to tell Dandelion-Datatables to grab the needed static resources from a compatible CDN (the Microsoft’s one today).
 This way, all JS and CSS needed by DataTables will be automatically loaded in the page

  * We also use one of the the cool features of Dandelion-Datatables : theming.
 Today, [Bootstrap 2](http://dandelion.github.io/datatables/features/styling/bootstrap2.html) and [jQuery UI ThemeRoller](http://dandelion.github.io/datatables/features/styling/jqueryui.html) are supported.
 Just use the `theme` attribute to activate the theme you want.
    Note that the static resources needed by those themes must be added manually before using the taglib.

- * `cssClass` is, as for `id`, an HTML pass through attribute
+ * `cssClass` is, as for `id`, a HTML pass through attribute

 Now let’s comment a bit the `datatables:column` tag and its attributes :

- * Since no property is directly displayed in a column, we can’t use the `property` attribute but instead, we set body to the `datatables:column` tag.
-This will allows us to use anything we need inside (JSTL, EL, plain HTML, ...)
+ * Since no property is directly displayed in a column, we can’t use the `property` attribute but instead, we set a body to the `datatables:column` tag.
+This will allows us to use anything we need inside (JSTL, Expression Language, plain HTML, ...)

  * The `title` attribute is used to fill the `th` cells